 Most automatic doors use motion detection sensors or optical sensors, which are installed on the sides of the door, to trigger the opening/closing of doors.

-All automatic doors, irrespective of their type or design, consist of sensors that help trigger the opening/closing of doors when the need arises.
-Let’s look at the various kinds of sensors used in automatic doors:
+Now, coming to modern-day automated door systems, most of them consist of sensors that help trigger the opening/closing of doors when required.
+Let’s look at the various kinds of sensors used in automatic doors.

-The advantage of using this kind of system was, and still is, that the doors remain open as long as there is pressure on the mat, or in other words, if there is a person standing/walking near the doors.
+The advantage of using this kind of system was, and still is, that the doors remain open so long as there is pressure on the mat.
+In other words, if there is a person standing/walking near the doors, it remains open.
 This not only makes it easy for swift entry/exit, but also prevents the doors from ‘closing in’ on an individual.

 Motion detectors or optical sensors

 These sensors are quite effective, but have one major shortcoming: they can only detect motion.
-Therefore, a person standing still or walking very slowly (like senior citizens) might not be detected, which can lead to accidents or struggles to get the door to open.
+Therefore, a person who is standing still or walking very slowly (like senior citizens) might not be detected, which can lead to accidents or struggles to get the door to open.

-Note that these sensors work efficiently by themselves, but different sensors are often used in various combinations in a single system to prevent hiccups or oversight.
-For example, motion sensors do their job of triggering the opening mechanism as soon as they sense or ‘see’ motion in front of the doors.
-However, if the individual is moving too slowly or standing still near the doors, the pressure sensors detect the weight of the individual and prevent the doors from closing until the weight is relieved, i.e., the person moves away from it or pass through the doorway.
+Note that these sensors work efficiently by themselves, but different sensors are often used in combination within a single system to prevent any hiccups or oversight.
+For example, motion sensors do their job of triggering the opening mechanism as soon as they sense or ‘see’ motion in front of the doors, but if the individual is moving too slowly or standing still near the doors, the pressure sensors can detect the weight of the individual and prevent the doors from closing until the weight is relieved, i.e., the person moves away from it or passes through the doorway.